 Dell continues to innovate and lead the market in configuration, deployment, and provisioning services.
 Our relationships with customers and with key partners, such as Microsoft and VMware, help us to both understand pain points and rapidly formulate solutions.
 Building on our continued belief that the best place to configure and provision new devices is within our supply chain, Connected Provisioning integrates the latest innovative partner technologies to benefit our customers.

 The initial launch for Connected Provisioning covers devices shipped to the United States only, but we are working on expansion.
 Globally, we will continue to provision devices using either Autopilot PPD or Workspace ONE DSP, but without the portal, which we anticipate rolling out to other territories later this year.

 To find out more, talk to your Dell Services account team and ask them to tell you more about Connected Provisioning and our services for Autopilot PPD and Workspace ONE DSP.

-Join us at Dell Technologies World, our free, two-day digital event to see how you can “Modern Provisioning: Deliver Pre-configured, Ready-to-Work Devices in About 5 Minutes“.
+View this On-demand Session recorded during Dell Technologies World, May 5-6, 2021, “Modern Provisioning: Deliver Pre-configured, Ready-to-Work Devices in About 5 Minutes“.
 We can help you be ready for whatever comes next.